This post has been written in collaboration with Marello

 - product tracking

 SKUs prevent your products from “falling through the cracks”.
 With every product classified according to your needs, it becomes easy to reference this data within existing systems.
-SKU data can be shared with your ERP, PIM system, inventory software, catalog manager, or synced with third parties like suppliers, fulfillment, and 3PL centers.
+SKU data can be shared with your ERP, PIM eCommerce system, inventory software, catalog manager, or synced with third parties like suppliers, fulfillment, and 3PL centers.

 - demand forecasting